Midebar/Aristotle/README.md

 # Aristotle
-Code and Data for the Aristotle Reasoning Framework.
+Stay tuned!
+The code and data for the paper [**"Aristotle: Mastering Logical Reasoning with A Logic-Complete Decompose-Search-Resolve Framework"**](<insert-paper-link-here>) will be open-sourced here soon.